Positive Cash Flow

 Select the Right Tenants

 Expenses such as late or even non-payment of rent or early move-outs are down to the landlords not being careful enough about whom they rent to.

-Nothing can impact your cash flow like damage to your property or unexpected vacancies due to evictions.
+Nothing can impact your investment property cash flow like damage to your property or unexpected vacancies due to evictions.
 Be sure to screen tenants carefully in the selection process.

 It’s quite amazing how many horror stories there are out there of tenants causing damage that you would not dream is even possible.

 Another huge drain on cash flow is when you find yourself having to conduct unexpected major repairs due to having been lazy in the initial vetting process.

 Put in a little extra work up front and save yourself a ton of stress and cash later.

 In addition to all these tips above make sure you are also benefiting from all legitimate tax breaks.

 By implementing some or all of these suggestions you may well be able to make a significant improvement in your cash flow.